SIOS SANless clusters

 “Availability” needs to be considered in advance.
 The key is to operate the system in accordance with the priority level of the system.

 The last consideration is availability.
 With Amazon EC2 applications, as well as those that are on-premise, you should consider the level of availability required based on cost and system importance.
 However, if you use Amazon’s Multi-AZ deployment functionality, you can specify a redundant configuration between different data centers.
 However, using Multi-AZ costs more than using a single-AZ configuration (although not as much as if you had redundant on-premise systems).
 When designing your applications you need to consider whether Multi-AZ is required and how much you should invest in availability.
+Using SIOS clustering software allows you to create a clustering environment that fails over across availability zones and regions for maximum DR protection.

 If you aren’t investing in failover, then you should at least be monitoring your applications and planning how to recover them when downtime is experienced.
 You can use Amazon CloudWatch to easily monitor general items such as CPU, memory, and disks, and you can also program the Amazon EC2 Auto Recovery function to automatically recover instances when an error occurs in the EC2.